a-s-7/sport-sim/README.md

 Sport Sim is a cricket simulator where fans of the ICC World Test Championship, the Indian Premier League, and the Big Bash League can  effortlessly simulate matches and view real-time standings, all without the hassle of manual calculations.

+### ICC World Test Championship
-For the ICC World Test Championship, users can select the result of each upcoming match in the current 2023-2025 edition, and view the resulting points table which automatically updates in real time.
-Dual multi-select search makes finding matches by teams and venues a lot simpler.
+For the ICC World Test Championship, users can view the results of past matches and can control upcoming matches by selecting the result of any upcoming match in the current 2023-2025 edition.
+In the process of simulating matches, users can also view the resulting points table side-by-side which updates automatically.

+Finding matches by teams and venues is made a lot simpler by a dual multi-select search.
 To take further advantage, users can also reset or randomly simulate selected matches for advanced control over their simulation.
-Limited to the World Test Championship, users can also take into consideration deduction points for any potential slow overrates.
+Limited to the ICC World Test Championship, slow overrates can also be taken into consideration with support for penalty deductions.

+### IPL, BBL
-Fans of other T20 franchise cricket leagues, such as the IPL and BBL, can enjoy the same set of features, with the additional capability of simulating the match scorecard.
-Users can control the Net Run Rate and simultaneously view all changes in a more detailed points table.
+Fans of other T20 franchise cricket leagues, such as the IPL and BBL, can enjoy the same set of features, with the additional capability of controlling the match scorecard.
+For each match, users can set the score to control the Net Run Rate and simultaneously view all changes in a more detailed points table.

 ## Project Structure